 Stylin’ Dredz’s Creative Conquerors campaign celebrated the essence of what Stylin’ Dredz stands for by partnering with six young artists who are rebellious, expressive, unique and do not conform to social norms.
 The six creatives namely; Leeroy Jason, David Tshabalala, DJ Doowap, Lady X, Oscar Ncube, and Lufuno Sathekge all had an exhibition in town showcasing their lives as dreadlocked unconventional creatives.
 Did the collaboration work?
 We don’t know but Stylin’ Dredz did what had to be done at the time to tap into the creative scene.

 Lucky Star launched their #MyFirstCampaign by partnering with influencers such as up and coming producer and rapper, Luna Florentino.
 They ran a number of competitions online, in one of the competitions, they asked customers to share their first pap making stories.
 Cringefest!

 Kiwi Shoe Polish

 To maximise online presence and position themselves as the best polish for sneakers, Kiwi has partnered with sneakerheads and sneaker designers for their #WalkWithPride Campaign.
-This is unlike anything we have seen before from the brand.
-They were smart by partnering with Sneaker Lab and tv personality, Lootlove.
-The collaboration doesn’t feel forced, it works.
+The collaboration with LootLove doesn’t feel forced, it works.